DaCodeNinja/TAMU-SPE-Desktop/README.md

 ## 🌟 Why You’ll Love It:

-✔️ See all upcoming events at a glance
+✔️ See all upcoming events at a glance.
 ✔️ Get personalized push notifications so you never miss an event ✔️ Clean, simple design that’s easy to use
 ✔️ Works on both Mac and Windows